 Who said WordPress is slow on Windows Server IIS?
 Gzip compress and serve WP-Super-Cache or Cache Enabler static HTML files, to supercharge your WordPress blog.
 Here is how to serve gzip compressed HTML files through Windows Server IIS: create smaller, compressed, static HTML files, that are downloaded faster.
 This works with WP-Super-Cache and Cache Enabler on IIS!

+How to add SSL and HTTPS in your WordPress site, the definitive guide!
 Did you know that having an SSL certificate on your website is the de-facto standard nowadays?
-Google ranks sites having HTTPS -or an SSL certificate- higher in their SERP.
-But in WordPress, what do you need to do to set up and install an SSL certificate in your WordPress website?
+Google ranks sites having HTTPS higher in their SERP.
+But in WordPress, what do you need to do to set up, enable and install an SSL certificate in your WordPress website?
 You’ll learn the important steps to move WordPress from http to https in this post.

 To regularly optimize my WordPress database tables, I created a small plugin that utilizes the WordPress Cron feature.
 This comes in handy to perform database optimization for WordPress on a regular basis, without forgetting about it.
 Just activate and enjoy.
 And here is the plugin code …